vistormu/tactileforce/raspberry/README.md

-# data acquisition for the force-torque sensor and the tactile sensor
+# raspberry

-This is the code for my PhD internship at TU Delft.
-It receives data from the force-torque sensor and the tactile sensor using a Raspberry Pi 4B.
-The data is sent to a server using a UDP connection.
+this is the code related to the data acquisition for the force-torque sensor and the tactile sensor

-## components
+## sensors

 ### torque-force sensor